-With respect to integrating COVID-19 data in particular, a number of further challenges need to be considered.
-We will refer to them collectively as COVID-19 data challenges, of which we will briefly outline four major ones: First, human knowledge about the COVID-19 disease, the underlying pathogen and the resulting pandemic is evolving rapidly [14], so systems representing it need to be flexible and scalable in terms of their data models and workflows, yet quick in terms of deployability and updatability.
+Integrating COVID-19 data presents particular challenges: First, human knowledge about the COVID-19 disease, the underlying pathogen and the resulting pandemic is evolving rapidly [14], so systems representing it need to be flexible and scalable in terms of their data models and workflows, vet quick in terms of deployability and updatability.
 Second, COVID-19-related knowledge, while very limited at the start of the pandemic, was still embedded in a broader set of knowledge (e.g. about viruses, viral infections, past disease outbreaks and interventions), and these relationships - which knowledge bases are meant to leverage - are growing along with the expansion of our COVID-19 knowledge [15].
 Third, the COVID-19 pandemic has affected almost every aspect of our globalized human society, so knowledge bases capturing information about it need to reflect that.
 Fourth, despite the disruptions that the pandemic has brought to many communities and infrastructures [1], the curated data about it should ideally be easily and reliably accessible for humans and machines across a broad range of use cases [16].